Jury Trials To Resume In October, Allegheny Co. Shuffling Spaces To Avoid Close Proximity

 PITTSBURGH (KDKA) – Jury trials will be resuming on Oct.
 19, and some of them will be taking place in the David L. Lawrence Convention Center.

-It’s been six months without a jury trial in Allegheny County, but plans to restart while keeping people safe are now in motion.
+They say that justice delayed is justice denied, and for the past six months, families of victims and defendants who would like jury to decide their fate have had to wait for their day in court.

+But Tuesday, Kim Berkeley Clark, the president Judge of Allegheny County courts, issued an order moving ahead with jury trials and a plan to hold in-person court proceedings while keeping all participants safe from coronavirus.

-The Fifth Judician District of Pennsylvania announced Tuesday jury selection and civil jury trials will be held at the David L. Lawrence Convention Center.
+Jury selection and civil jury trials will be held in the David L. Lawrence Convention Center’s lofty show rooms.
 The convention center has been secured for jury selection through Dec.
 2020.

 There’s a $628,000 contract with the Sports and Exhibition Authority that will be covered with CARES Act funds.